FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/post_installation/hp_ns_sup.md

 ### Customize the EMS collector

-To use the same collector for the supervisor as for <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> log messages, perform the following steps:
+To use the same collector for the supervisor as for {{< TransferCFT/transfercftname  >}} log messages, perform the following steps:

-1. Set the uconf <span class="code">cft.guardian.collector</span> value to the name of the collector.
+1. Set the uconf `cft.guardian.collector` value to the name of the collector.

         CFTUTIL uconfset id=cft.guardian.collector,value='$QACOL'

-2. In the Transfer CFT configuration, modify the CFTLOG definition to: <span class="code">NOTIFY=’%uconf:cft.guardian.collector%’.
-F</span>or example<span class="code">:</span>
+2. In the Transfer CFT configuration, modify the CFTLOG definition to: `NOTIFY=’%uconf:cft.guardian.collector%’.
+F`or example`:`